Getting reports using Google Analytics

 You can also gather necessary reports and quickly check them on a single page as well as get a daily/weekly/monthly report by email via a custom Dashboard in your Google Analytics account.

-All Ecwid product pages are dynamic and generated on the fly.
-A page isn't refreshed, Ecwid just updates the HTML code on the page.
-This way new pages load very fast, but to get the exact number of views of your dynamic store pages, Ecwid uses Google Analytics API.
-It emulates page loads so that clicks through the pages can be tracked.
+All Ecwid store pages are dynamic and generated on the fly.
+A page isn't refreshed when you browse the store — Ecwid updates the HTML code on the page without reloading it.
+This way new pages load very fast, but to get the exact number of views of your dynamic store pages, Ecwid needs to emulate page loads via Google Analytics API so that clicks through the pages can be tracked.
 That is why it's necessary to set up Google Analytics in your Ecwid control panel to get the exact stats about the store, even if you’ve already added GA to your site itself.

 Since Ecwid emulates page loading, the "virtual" pages appear in reports in your Google Analytics account.
-Hence Ecwid pages and links don't redirect to actual pages if you click on them in Google Analytics.
-However, each "virtual" page corresponds to the respective real page in your store.
+That is why Ecwid pages and links don't redirect to actual pages if you click on them in Google Analytics.
+But each "virtual" page corresponds to the respective real page in your store.

 |Virtual page in Google Analytics||Corresponding page in your Ecwid store|